rgilks/planeo/docs/ai-agent-vision.md

 ## Future Considerations

 - **Performance**: Very frequent updates (e.g., 30-60 FPS) could impact performance, especially with multiple AI agents.
 The current interval is a balance between real-time feel and resource usage.
-- **Component Consolidation**: The `AIAgentViews.tsx` and `AIVisionDisplay.tsx` components have overlapping functionality and could potentially be consolidated in the future.